halloverden/ngx-portable-text/projects/portable-text/README.md

 export class TestComponent implements CustomComponent {
   portableText!: PortableTextInterface;
+  data?: any;
 }
 ```

-This Component will make sure your component gets the portable text data injected.
+This Component will make sure your component gets the portable text data injected, as well as an optional custom data.

 ## License
 MIT © [Hallo Verden](https://github.com/halloverden)